parinfer/parinfer.js/formatter-test.md

   ret)
 ```

-With the cursor on the first line, the indented line below does not affect it.
+With the cursor at the end of the first line, the indented line below does not affect it.

 ```in
 (let [a 1])|